AdobeDocs/marketo.en/help/marketo/product-docs/demand-generation/dynamic-chat/generative-ai/unanswered-questions.md

    ![](assets/unanswered-questions-3.png)

 1. Input your response.
 Assign a topic and add an optional URL that users can share with visitors.
-Click **Save** when done.
+Click **[!UICONTROL Save]** when done.

    ![](assets/unanswered-questions-4.png)